Is This Golf’s Magic Potion?

 Al Morris, president and CEO of Worldwide Golf, sees the same opportunity from a business standpoint for his main Roger Dunn store in California and Worldwide’s extensive online retail business.
 The word-of-mouth effect Medterra shared with him was convincing, Morris says.

 “We read countless testimonials they had received from consumers who swear by the products,” Morris says, noting that making the product free of THC was vitally important.
-“Many of which specifically referenced their ability to play golf better or return to playing the game due to pain relief.
+“Many of which specially referenced their ability to play golf better or return to playing the game due to pain relief.
 Obviously we make money selling it, and if it’s an unchartered revenue stream for us, why wouldn’t we try it?
 We carry aids for backs, knees and elbows.
 We sell sunscreen and sunglasses.
 We offer SPF sleeves and long-sleeve shirts for sun protection.
-It is my hope that these CBD products turn into a category such as these that help the golfer feel better and
+It is my hope that these CBD products turn into a category such as these that help the golfer feel better and play more golf.”

 There still is the matter of educating a consumer that is being bombarded with CBD products at every turn, including new deals that have them showing up on the shelves of Walgreens and CVS, as well as in the fliers you get in the mail from Bed Bath & Beyond.
 CBD is at a kind of tipping point, but not necessarily one that leads to it becoming a staple like vitamins or aspirin.

-“We get really excited about first of all having a compound that is coming from a naturally derived source as opposed to some thing that’s synthetic in a world where there are so many synthetic solutions out there, and at the same time having no side effects,” Medterra’s Hartenbach says.
+“We get really excited about first of all having a compound that is coming from a naturally derived source as opposed to something that’s synthetic in a world where there are so many synthetic solutions out there, and at the same time having no side effects,” Medterra’s Hartenbach says.
 “But I agree a level of caution is essential because what we do have is this wonderful compound.
 If we as an industry get overly aggressive in how we market it, and we don’t do the necessary research, then there is this chance that this industry goes to the wayside.
 That’s why we have lots of CBD companies doing safety studies.
 We have to be careful because this has the potential to be a huge industry and help a lot of people, but with that comes a lot of responsibility.”

 Clearly, the industry needs some kind of oversight in terms of purity, dosage and labeling, as well as clear restraint on outlandish or unsubstantiated claims.
 Ben Cort, author of Weed, Inc., has been a leading critic cautioning against the overcommercialization of cannabis products.
 He thinks there’s a place for non-THC, hemp-derived CBD, but he urges regulators and consumers to view CBD with a more discerning eye.